 T-bone accidents often result in head, face, and neck injuries, where the head is exposed to the side window, with little protection from an impact.
 They can also involve broken bones, spinal injuries, burns, crushing injuries, and even death.
 As with any serious accident, anyone injured should seek immediate medical attention, even if the injuries don't seem immediately obvious.

-Maryland Side-Impact Accident Injury Attorney
+Baltimore Side-Impact Accident Injury Attorneys

 If you or a loved one has been injured in a side-impact accident, the law firm of Gilman & Bedigian may be able to help.
 When dealing with serious injuries after an accident, you should not have to stress over fighting with the insurance company.
 Talk to an attorney about your claim so you can focus on recovery.
 Our attorneys have years of experience dealing with automobile accident cases throughout Maryland.
 We will fight for your rights to make sure you get the compensation you deserve.
 Contact us today for a free consultation.